chbrown/config/README.md

 These are loaded into the PATH variable, separated by colons.

-`/etc/path.d/*` might also have some things.
+`/etc/path.d/*` might also contain some files.
 These are put after the contents of `/etc/paths`.

 This repository also provides a [`new_mac.sh`](new_mac.sh) script that helps configure an OS X install with reasonable defaults.
 It does a few things:

-* `chown`'s the system Python site-packages to the current user
+* `chown`'s the system Python site-packages to the current user.
-* installs some basic useful packages with [Homebrew](http://brew.sh/)
+* Installs some basic useful packages with [Homebrew](http://brew.sh/).
-* Uses `defaults` to remove many animations, disable a few warnings, overall making OS X more expert-friendly
+* Uses `defaults` to remove many animations, disable a few warnings, overall making OS X more expert-friendly.

 ## License